The Grim Adventures of Billy & Mandy: Music

-The score composers for the series are Gregory Hinde, Drew Neumann and Guy Moon.
-In addition, two songs were made for the show by Aurelio Voltaire, the episode "Little Rock of Horrors", which parodies the musical Little Shop of Horrors, features a song titled "BRAINS!" and, in Billy & Mandy's Big Boogey Adventure, the song "Land of the Dead" is played in the opening credits.
+The score composers for the series are Gregory Hinde, Drew Neumann, and Guy Moon.
+In addition, two songs were made for the show by Aurelio Voltaire, the episode "Little Rock of Horrors", which parodies the musical Little Shop of Horrors, features a song titled "Brains!" and, in Billy & Mandy's Big Boogey Adventure, the song "Land of the Dead" is played in the opening credits.
 Both songs are a part of the album Spooky Songs For Creepy Kids.
 The season two episode "Battle of the Bands" also featured the song "Darkness" by gothic industrial rock band SPF-1000.
 The end credits music of "Billy & Mandy Save Christmas" is the song "Round and Round" by glam metal band Ratt.

 Video games

 Midway Games published two video games based on the series in 2006, each featuring the same plot but different gameplay.
-The first, a 3D fighting game, was developed by High Voltage Studios and released on September 25, 2006, for the PlayStation 2 and GameCube, and on November 19, 2006, in North America for the Wii.
+The first, a 3D fighting game, was developed by High Voltage Studios and released in North America on September 25, 2006, for the PlayStation 2 and GameCube, and on November 19, 2006, for the Wii as a launch title.
 The second, a sidescrolling beat 'em up, was developed by Full Fat and released on October 31, 2006, for the Game Boy Advance.
 Characters from the series have also appeared in Cartoon Network crossover video games, such as FusionFall and Cartoon Network: Punch Time Explosion.

 Home media

 The first season was first released on DVD by Warner Home Video on September 18, 2007.
 Collection 2 released February 11, 2010, in Australia and New Zealand and contains the next 13 episodes in the series.

-The entire series is available on iTunes and Amazon Prime in six volumes, with the exceptions of Billy & Mandy Save Christmas, Billy & Mandy's Big Boogey Adventure and Underfist: Halloween Bash.
+The entire series is available on iTunes and Amazon Prime in six volumes, with the exceptions of Billy & Mandy Save Christmas, Billy & Mandy's Big Boogey Adventure, and Underfist: Halloween Bash.

-On January 1, 2021, The Grim Adventures of Billy & Mandy was added to HBO Max.
+On January 1, 2021, The Grim Adventures of Billy & Mandy was added to HBO Max in United States.